 Keep in mind…

-Building defenses is a sign that you're protecting the hurt (not healing it).
-And suppressing the hurt is like burying a vampire — eventually it rises again.
-True Forgiveness is permanent state, not a temporary one.
-Therefore, when you truly forgive, the hurt doesn't keep showing up years after the event.
+Building defenses is a sign that you’re protecting the hurt (not healing it), and suppressing the hurt is like burying a vampire — eventually it rises again.
+True Forgiveness is a permanent state, not a temporary one.
+Therefore, when you truly forgive, the hurt doesn’t keep showing up years after the event.

 This is something you’ve had to discover the hard way.
 You’ve discovered that sexual feelings can be triggered without your consent.
 You’ve discovered that certain hormones can overrule principles, logic and sometimes even our best interest.
 You’ve discovered that Mother Nature isn’t moral.
 She didn’t invent marriage (we did), and she isn’t polite — she doesn’t ask permission.
 She has one mandate in mind, and that’s procreation (and she has an arsenal of hormones and chemicals to help ensure our compliance).

 Notice the intensity of your feelings: the rush, the absorption, the lightness, the breathlessness, the tightness in the chest, the giddiness, the yearning, the compulsive thoughts, the heart racing, the anticipating… the fantasizing?
 It’s all part of the mating dance, which for human beings is a potent cocktail of lust, desire, anticipation and curiosity, stimulated by romance and the promise of fulfillment.

 Take careful notice of that last statement — “the promise of fulfillment” (I’m going to talk about it later).